 As the elephant got closer, however, he immediately grew calm in the Buddha’s presence.
 Nalagiri bowed down to the Buddha and the Buddha blessed him.

 Buddha Subdues Mara

 One of the most famous stories in Buddhism takes place just before Siddhartha Gautama attains enlightenment.
 As he meditated under the Bodhi tree, a demon called Mara did all he could to distract the Buddha from achieving his goal.

 Mara sent minions to attack the Buddha, as well as his beautiful daughters to try and seduce him.
 But the Buddha remained resilient.
 Mara then challenged the Buddha to call upon a witness to decide which of them was more powerful.

-Bhumi then wrings out her hair, out of which the world’s waters flowed out and washed Mara and his minions away.
-Shortly afterward, Siddhartha Gautama achieved enlightenment and attained Buddhahood.
+Bhumi then wrung out her hair, out of which the world’s waters flowed and washed Mara and his minions away.
+Shortly afterward, Siddhartha Gautama achieved enlightenment and became the Buddha.